driedpampas/realme-8-megaguide/readme.md

 <p><img src="https://i.imgur.com/UkNf5aM.png"></p>

-# [EXTRA] Getting fastboot access - SKIP ONLY IF you unlocked with DEEP TESTING
+# [EXTRA] Getting fastboot access and removing dm-verity and orange state wwarnings - SKIP ONLY IF you unlocked with DEEP TESTING

 ## There are 2 ways: [local install](#1-local-install) or [Website](#2-website) - choose whatever way you want